rust-lang/rust-wiki-backup/Note-seeing-LLVM-output-from-rust.md

 ## General purpose

-In your build directory, invoke the Rust compiler with the `--emit=ir` flag.
+In your build directory, invoke the Rust compiler with the `--emit=llvm-ir` flag.
 It will look something like:

 ```
-rustc --emit=ir hello.rs
+rustc --emit=llvm-ir hello.rs
 ```

 An LLVM IR file that you can read will now be sitting in `hello.ll`.